JoshRyanJ/URL-SHORTNER/README.md

 # URL-SHORTNER
-A simple tool which makes URL as short as possible.
+A simple backend application tool built with Nodejs that shortens a Uniform Resource Locator(URL).